nvpro-samples/vk_denoise_dlssrr/README.md

 ![A screenshot of the sample.
 It shows a path-traced Cornell box, denoised using DLSS_RR_.](docs/dlss_denoiser.png)

-This example demonstrates DLSS_RR ("Deep Learning Super Sampling Ray Reconstruction") in a simple path tracer rendering a glTF scene.
-DLSS_RR combines a denoiser, upscaler and temporal antialiasing all in one package.
-Simplified, this means: present DLSS_RR with a series of noisy, jittered low resolution images and it will output a denoised, upscaled and jitter-free image.
+This example demonstrates DLSS-RR ("Deep Learning Super Sampling Ray Reconstruction") in a simple path tracer rendering a glTF scene.
+DLSS-RR combines a denoiser, upscaler and temporal antialiasing all in one package.
+Simplified, this means: present DLSS-RR with a series of noisy, jittered low resolution images and it will output a denoised, upscaled and jitter-free image.

 ## Building